dionyziz/Automata/README.md

 Some ideas for the future:

- * Have server-side user accounts
- * Allow saving one's automata
- * Sharing automata with a simple link
+ * Login with Gmail to keep a list of your automata

-And later:

  * Conversion from automaton to grammar and back
  * Conversion from automaton to regular expression and back
- * NFA to DFA and vice-versa
+ * NFA to DFA conversion
  * Automaton minimization

 License